|

 Yotel Airport Hotel entry from the Istanbul Airport Departures Hall side.

-If you’re coming to the city for the first time, and/or if you’re with a group of more than 2 people, I would recommend arranging for a private transfer to your hotel.
+If you’re coming to the city for the first time, and/or if you’re with a group of more than 2 people, I would recommend arrange a private transfer to your hotel.

 When we first visited Turkey, everything felt so foreign and it was wonderful to be met with a sign with our names on it at the exit of the arrivals area.